-And, while I really can’t see the appeal of racing through the winter woods on a dogsled for hours on end (day and night), the weather was beautiful (for winter in Minnesota), so I went out to watch them as the race began on Sunday.
+And, while I really can’t see the appeal of racing through the winter woods on a dogsled for hours on end (day and night), the weather was beautiful (for Minnesota in January), so I went out to watch them as the race began.

 Then there are the dogs.

-The folks who do this sort of thing as a profession, the ones running the full 383-mile marathon, run teams of up to 14 dogs.
-There is also a 120-mile mid-distance race with teams of up to 12 dogs.)
+- The folks who do this sort of thing as a profession, the ones running the full 383-mile marathon, could race with teams of up to 14 dogs.
+(This year it’s a 300-mile race with teams of up to 12 dogs.)

-The teams themselves get set up in a separate area well away from the starting line.
-Here the mushers can get the dogs ready while they wait for their turn.
+The dog sled teams are set up in a separate area well away from the starting line.
+Here the mushers can get the dogs ready while they await their turn in the starting gate.